fcdoc/doc/en/flashduty/conf/template.md

 },
 {
 "type": "message",
-"text": "Notice: The current fault has been aggregated{{.AlertCnt}}alarms, triggering an alarm storm.
+"text": "Notice: The current faults have been aggregated{{.AlertCnt}}Count of alerts, triggering an alert storm.
 Please handle it urgently!{{end}}", "style": {
 "bold": true,
 "italic": false